-It’s no secret that carmakers are begrudgingly accepting that the world is going electric.
-EVs have started to hit the road for a while now and the most visionary of them are breaking the rules with intelligent, self-driving models, pushing the industry forward.
-But you don’t realize how many companies are playing this game until you’re at a trade show of the magnitude of Mobile World Congress.
-Indeed, moving from hall to hall, we saw more phones on wheels there than anywhere else. #automagic
+It’s no secret that carmakers are accepting that the world is going electric.
+EVs (electric vehicles) have started to hit the road for a while now and several companies are even experimenting with intelligent, self-driving models.
+At the Mobile World Congress 2018, however, the world was shown just how many companies are looking for a share of the self-driving EV market.
+Indeed, moving from hall to hall, we got a taste of the extent to which these companies have been advancing this technology. #automagic

 1. SK Telecom, South Korea’s largest mobile provider, brought forward its 5G self-driving car.
-It was an awesome opportunity to also put on display their advancements in 3D HD mapping and cellular vehicle-to-everything (C-V2X) communications.
+They used the opportunity to put on display their advancements in 3D HD mapping and cellular vehicle-to-everything (C-V2X) communications.

-2. Intel showed off the first succesful multi-vendor 5G-connected Toyota car trial at their booth.
-The car exterior is nothing special but the suite of technologies inside are worth a closer look.
-The company’s Road Experience Management (REM) system connects to a Mobileye camera and interprets the environment around the car enabling real-time mapping for a driverless fleet in the near future.
-If you don’t know, Intel is partnering up with NTT DoCoMo to offer 5G coverage and 360-degree 8K video streams at the 2020 Olympic Games to be held in Tokyo.
+2. Intel showed off the first successful multi-vendor 5G-connected Toyota car trial at their booth.
+The company’s Road Experience Management (REM) system connects to a Mobileye camera and interprets the environment around the car, potentially enabling real-time mapping for a driverless fleet in the near future.
+Fun fact: Intel is partnering up with NTT DoCoMo to offer 5G coverage and 360-degree 8K video streams at the 2020 Olympic Games to be held in Tokyo.

 3 & 4.
-Mercedes had one of the biggest booths at the event, showcasing both an autonomous car as well as AR technology for an A-Class vehicle.
-As you can imagine, the Smart Vision EQ fortwo was the most spectacular of the two.
-The tiny vehicle sported a black panel grille and LED displays instead of headlamps and tail lamps with an intermittent welcome message.
+Mercedes had one of the biggest booths at the event, showcasing both an autonomous car as well as augmented reality (AR) technology for an A-Class vehicle.
+As you can imagine, the Smart Vision EQ fortwo was our favorite of the two.
+The tiny vehicle sported a black panel grille and LED displays instead of headlamps and tail lamps with intermittent welcome messages.
 There were no steering wheel and pedals in sight.
-The side windows, though, served more than one purpose – they could be used to project info from the interior.
+The side windows, though, serve to project info from the interior.

 The A-Class boasted the MBUX, which will enter series production this year.
-The car was imagined with a high-res, touchscreen cockpit, an AR navigation panel and a smart assistant which wakes up at this unsurprising vocal command: “Hey Mercedes”.
+The car was imagined with a high-res, touchscreen cockpit, an AR navigation panel, and a smart assistant which wakes up at the vocal command: “Hey Mercedes”.

 5. Audi didn’t disappoint, either.
 The carmaker had on display A8, the first production vehicle with Level 3 autonomy.
-That’s not all – expect touchscreens and massage seats as well, just like a futuristic car deserves.
+Expect touchscreens and massage seats as well, bring the futuristic interior to match its exterior.

 6. Maserati didn’t bring a prototype to the table.
-Instead, the carmaker teamed up with Idemia and Omoove to show an alternative way of opening the car’s doors via facial recognition.
+Instead, the carmaker teamed up with Idemia and Omoove to show an alternative way of opening the car’s doors by using facial recognition.
 A selfie as a key?
 There’s an idea!

 7. Finally, Formula 1!
 Their racing cars didn’t shock with a new form factor.
 Instead, new services and technologies made headlines.
 Formula 1 will starts a new streaming service, ad-free, called F1 TV.
 This will take footage from pilots’ on-board cameras, giving viewers the freedom to arrange the feeds as they like on their devices.
 There was also talk of biometric gloves for drivers.